Creativity across the years. (Text By J. N. Pearce, with quotes from artists in italics.).

 ‘Lizzie in her shop‘ was exhibited in The Royal Society of Portrait Painters at The Mall Galleries, London 2012

-Hood has developed a detailed technique combining imagination with factual consistency.
-While he uses photographic and other reference material, he works also from direct observation, in particular by constant practice in life drawing.
+Hood‘s highly developed, detailed draftsmanship enables him to combine imagination with factual conviction.
+He uses photographic and other reference material, but also works from direct observation, in particular by constant practice in life drawing.

 See also: http://philhood.co.uk/ Email: hoodart@virginmedia.com